CEA-MetroCarac/PySSPFM/doc/README.md

 ```

 <p align="justify" width="100%">
 &#8226 File Management: For input, the algorithm requires the directory generated after the second processing step.
-It can be supplemented with the respective folders: <code>properties</code> for ferroelectric properties, <code>nanoloops</code> containing measurements in the form of nanoloops (generated after the first processing step), and the text file containing measurement and processing parameters, <code>results/parameters.txt</code>.<br>
+It can be supplemented with the respective folders: <code>properties</code> for material properties, <code>nanoloops</code> containing measurements in the form of nanoloops (generated after the first processing step), and the text file containing measurement and processing parameters, <code>parameters.txt</code>.<br>
 &#8226 Measurement selection parameters<br>
 &#8226 Pixel selection parameters<br>
 &#8226 Loop plotting parameter (<code>del_first_loop</code>)<br>